afawcett/dependencies-sample/README.md

 # dependencies-sampler
-A sample collection of seamingly random metadata and below the type relationships as returned currnently by the [Dependencies API (Pilot)]().
+A sample collection of seamingly random metadata and below the type relationships as returned currently by the [Dependencies API (Pilot)]().

 Where are my Custom Labels used?
 --------------------------------